Complete invariants for simultaneous similarity

 \subsection{Some conventions, definitions, facts}

+Recall that in this article $k$ is an arbitrary field.
 We refer to the first pages of Humphreys book \cite{Hu95} for all what follows in this subsection.
-Throughout this article $k$ is an arbitrary field.
 A subset of a topological space is locally closed if it is the intersection of an open and a closed subset and irreducible if it is not the union of two proper closed subsets.
 On $k^{n}$ we have the Zariski-topology where the closed sets are defined by the vanishing of a certain set of polynomials in $k[X_{1},X_{2},\ldots ,X_{n}]$.
 Such a set is an affine variety.
 An open subset of an affine variety is a quasi-affine variety and these are the only varieties we are dealing with from now on.
 Any locally closed subset of a variety is itself a variety.
 A finite union of locally closed subsets is called constructible.

-Morphisms between two varieties are functions that can locally be defined as the quotient of two polynomials where the denominator not vanishes.
+Morphisms between two varieties are functions that can locally be defined as the quotient of two polynomials where the denominator does not vanish.
 An isomorphism is a bijective morphism where the inverse is also a morphism.